pantheon-systems/documentation/source/_docs/redirects.md

 </div>

 ### Redirect Files
-Because PHP isn't called when files are served, the PHP redirects used above will not work.
-Instead, use [CloudFlare](/docs/cloudflare/) or another stacked CDN to handle file redirects.
+Because PHP isn't called when binary files are served, the PHP redirects used above will not work when the are requested directly.
+You can use [CloudFlare](/docs/cloudflare/) or another stacked CDN to handle file redirects.

 ## See Also
 - [Configuring Settings.php](/docs/settings-php/)